Hollywood Hotel: Motion picture era

-The fame of the Hollywood Hotel, like that of Hollywood, came from its identification with the Hollywood movie industry, beginning in the 1910s.
+The fame of Hollywood Hotel, like that of Hollywood, came from its identification with the Hollywood movie industry, beginning in the 1910s.
 Those who stayed at the hotel included Jesse Lasky, Carl Laemmle, Louis B. Mayer, Harry Warner, and Irving Thalberg.
 Producers, directors, writers and technicians held conferences on the broad verandas.

 There was a 'stream' of silent film movie stars and movie moguls passing through.
 Some of the movie industry people resided in the hotel, and many attended the dances held on Thursday nights in the ballroom.
 It was considered "the" place to be seen and the cultural center of Hollywood.
 To identify where certain people regularly sat to dine, the hotel had stars with the names of celebrities painted on the ceiling above their tables.

-Among the scores of movie stars who stayed at the Hollywood Hotel through the years was Rudolph Valentino, who lived in room 264.
+Among the scores of movie stars who stayed at Hollywood Hotel was Rudolph Valentino, who lived in room 264.
 He met his first wife, Jean Acker, in the hotel, where they were married in 1919 and spent their honeymoon.
 Other stars included Ethel Barrymore, Norma Shearer, and Valentino's second wife Natasha Rambova.
 The hotel also hosted notable guests from beyond Los Angeles and the United States.

-Songwriter Carrie Jacobs Bond composed her famous song A Perfect Day, and sang it, while a guest at the Hollywood Hotel.
+Songwriter Carrie Jacobs Bond composed her famous song A Perfect Day, and sang it, while a guest at Hollywood Hotel.

 In 1922 Almira Hershey lost a breach of contract dispute with the hotel's long time manager George Krom, which allowed him to purchase the hotel.